DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Dermoscopy requirements include a high quality lens for 10 to 14-times magnification and a lighting system.
-This enables visualization of subsurface structures and patterns.
+Dermoscopy requirements include a high quality lens for 10 to 14-times magnification and a lighting system (a dermatoscope).
+This enables visualisation of subsurface structures and patterns.
 Hand-held devices are usually lightweight and battery-powered.

 Several studies have demonstrated that dermoscopy is useful in the identification of melanoma, when used by experts.